subhadip001/offline-first-blog-app/README.md

 - Progressive enhancement
 - Responsive design for all devices

+### 6. Testing

+- Some Jest tests added

+### 7. Deployment

+- Vercel for deployment
+- Also Dockerized it, published to Gihub Container Registry and deployed to AWS

 ## Challenges Faced

 - Implementation of JWT from `jsonwebtoken` in Next.js as `crypto` is not available in `edge` runtime.
 Hence, `jose` package was used.